Frequently Asked Questions

 Who is eligible to invest on UpMarket?

-Qualified accredited investors that reside in the United States and meet additional suitability criteria as promulgated by federal and state regulators.
+Investors based in the United States must be qualified accredited investors and may need to meet additional suitability criteria as promulgated by federal and state regulators.

 Are foreign (non-US) investors eligible to invest?